London to Rome (LGW–FCO) — Airlines, Schedules & Connections

 No flights match your filters.

-LGW–FCO is served by 1 airline with nonstop service. easyJet leads the route.
-The flight covers 874 miles in approximately 2h 30m.
-Beyond nonstop, 83 hubs offer 1-stop connections.
+LGW–FCO is served by 2 airlines with nonstop service. easyJet and TUI Airways lead the route.
+The flight covers 874 miles in approximately 2h 35m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape